PietroSciabbarrasi/ADM-HW5/README.md

     </table>
 </div>

-The file `main.ipynb` is the main notebook containg all question answers.
+The file `HW5-main.ipynb` is the main notebook containg all question answers.
+`HW5-main.html` contains the html version of the notebook.

 `CommandLine.sh` contains the bash code for Command Line question.